phalcon/documentation/docs/application-micro.md

 $app->mount($products);
 ```

-Using this simple change in implementation, all handlers remain non instantiated until requested by a caller.
-Therefore, whenever a caller requests `/invoices/get/2`, our application will instantiate the `InvoicesController` and call the `get` method in it.
-Our application now uses less resources than before.
+With this simple change, all handlers remain uninstantiated until requested by a caller.
+Consequently, when a caller requests `/invoices/get/2`, our application instantiates the `InvoicesController` and calls the `get` method.
+The application now utilizes fewer resources.

 #### Extra performance tip
-If you are working on a large application, there is no need to mount all the collections, even if they are lazy loaded: Phalcon will use regex to match the routes.
-To speed up the routing process it is possible to run a _pre-filter_ like this, using the previous example:
+For large applications, there's no need to mount all collections, even if they are lazy-loaded.
+Phalcon uses `regex` to match routes, and to speed up the routing process, a _pre-filter_ can be run.
+For instance:

 ```php
 $uri = new \Phalcon\Http\Message\Uri($_SERVER['REQUEST_URI']);